wilkgr76/chat_c/README.md

 * r (red)
 * p (pink)

-If you type on chat:
+If you type in chat:
 ```
 g Thanks wilkgr
 ```